Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 These advantages are transformative for the terminals of combined traffic.
 A terminal equipped with an HRL changes from an unpredictable bottle neck to a high -performance, reliable and fast envelope node.
 The high speed and, above all, the precise planning of the handling processes for trucks and trains synchronize the interfaces between the transport companies.
 This reliability makes the entire intermodal chain more competitive to pure road transport.
 If freight forwarders and rail operators can rely on punctual and quick handover in the port, the incentive to shift transports to the more environmentally friendly rail or the inland ship increases.
 The HRL becomes a decisive “enabler” for a more efficient and sustainable Modal Split in global freight transport.

-Risks and opportunities for port automation – what companies need to know
+Risks and opportunities of port automation - What companies need to know

-The way to implement – navigation through the challenges
+The path to implementation – navigating the challenges

 The investment hurdle: capital, complexity and regulatory